mnot/I-D/http-proxy-problem/draft.md

 modifications.
 This could include inserting advertisements, or changing the layout of content in an attempt to make it easier to use.

-The legitimacy of content modification is controversial, often depending on the context it is used within and how it is performed.
+Content modification is very controversial, often depending on the context it is used within and how it is performed.
 Many feel that, without the explicit consent of either the end user or the origin server, a proxy that modifies content violates their relationship, thereby degrading trust in the Web overall.

-It should be noted that {{RFC2616}} explicitly allows "non-transparent" proxies that modify content in certain ways.
+However, it should be noted that {{RFC2616}} explicitly allows "non-transparent" proxies that modify content in certain ways.
 Such proxies are required to honor the "no-transform" directive, giving both user agents and origin servers a mechanism to "opt out" of modifications; however, it is not technically enforced.

 {{W3C.CR-ct-guidelines-20100617}} is a product of the W3C Mobile Web Best Practices Working Group that attempts to set guidelines for content